 Australia's Catholic Church hierarchy received a complaint in 2002 that a trainee priest named George had sexually abused a twelve-year-old altar boy (named Phil) in 1961-62 at a holiday camp for young boys in tents on Phillip Island, south-east of Melbourne.
-According to a church document, Phil has alleged that, on several occasions, the trainee priest George thrust his hand down the inside of C's pants and got "a good handful" of the boy's penis and testicles; and C also alleged that, on other occasions, George tried to guide C's hand into the front of George's pants.
+According to a church document, Phil has alleged that, on several occasions, the trainee priest George thrust his hand down the inside of C's pants and got "a good handful" of the boy's penis and testicles; and, on other occasions, George tried to guide C's hand into the front of George's pants.
 In the year 2000, when C was aged 50, he discovered (from television news footage) that the trainee priest George had risen to become the archbishop of Melbourne.
 C was shocked — "he did not think it right that someone who had behaved indecently towards children should lead the church," the Southwell report says.
 So, beginning in 2000, C wanted to alert the church authorities.
 C emphasised that he was not seeking compensation and was not reporting the matter to the police (therefore there is no police investigation into Phil's complaint).
 Rather, Phil was concerned about the safety of children in the church's care; and he merely wanted the church authorities to note the alleged incidents.
 Mr Southwell confirmed that George Pell was indeed present at the altar boys' camp.
 In 2002, the hierarchy paid a senior barrister, Mr Alex Southwell QC, to examine (and report on) Phil's complaint.
-Archbishop George Pell (who was indeed present at the altar boys' camp) denied committing any abuse.
+Archbishop George Pell (who was indeed at the altar boys' camp) denied committing any abuse.
 Mr Southwell's official report stated that C "appeared to speak honestly from an actual recollection".
 Mr Southwell said he was not persuaded that the former altar boy was a liar as alleged by Pell.